Anxiety Attack Vs. Panic Attack

 Treatment for panic attacks and anxiety

-While anxiety and panic attacks are very different emotional conditions and differ in intensity, their physical symptoms are similar – which means they can be managed with many of the same treatment methods.
+While anxiety and panic attacks are very different emotional conditions and differ in intensity, similar symptoms can sometimes appear, which means they can be managed with many of the same treatment methods.

 If you’re seeking treatment for anxiety and/or panic attacks, you may have experienced some of the following symptoms: